amohan601/langchain-examples/langchain-notes.md

 **model response with tool schema**
 ```
-If the question does not include asking about weather then model does not include tool_calls.
+If the question we asked the model, does not include asking about weather, then model does not include tool_calls.
 Otherwise it include tool_calls which tells us what tool we should call

 Example -